Kickstarter darling EcoFlow Delta battery generator is not what it seems – TechCrunch

 There are a handful of competing batteries that operate without noisy fans.
 I’ve taken GoalZero’s Yeti batteries camping and they’re great despite their heft.
 They’re truly silent and can still recharge from solar panels and car batteries.
 I’ve used battery generators from Jackery, too, and those are also silent.

-I spoke with Ecoflow CEO and Founder Eli Harris during the run-up of this review.
-He was clear that Ecoflow’s main competitor is not other large batteries, but rather small gas generators available from Honda and others.
+I spoke with EcoFlow CEO and founder Eli Harris during the run-up of this review.
+He was clear that EcoFlow’s main competitor is not other large batteries, but rather small gas generators available from Honda and others.
 And that makes a lot of sense.
-Those are the best selling generators available and widely used for emergency and convenience.
-These small generators are loud, and the Ecoflow Delta is quieter than those options while still offering most of the power capabilities.
+Those are the best-selling generators available, and widely used for emergency and convenience.
+These small generators are loud, and the EcoFlow Delta is quieter than those options while still offering most of the power capabilities.

 When asked why the Kickstarter page is misleading, he said “that fallacy has never been called out” and he would check with his team about the use of “superlatives and blanket statements.”
 Three days later, the Kickstarter page still lists the false claims.